RehabMan/Lenovo-U430-Touch-DSDT-Patch/README.md

 ## Lenovo Haswell U330/U430/U530 DSDT patches by RehabMan

 This set of patches/makefile can be used to patch your Lenovo U330/U430/U530 Touch(and p) DSDT/SSDTs.
-It relies heavily on already existing laptop DSDT patches at github here: https://github.com/RehabMan/Laptop-DSDT-Patch..
 There are also post install scripts that can be used to create and install the kexts the are required for this laptop series.

+Although older versions of the repo had scripts to automate patching of DSDT/SSDTs, the current version does it all via config.plist hotpatching and SSDT-HACK.

 Please refer to this guide thread on tonymacx86.com for a step-by-step process, feedback, and questions: